kisakoodaus/noi-2024/sequence/statement.md

 Each chair has an integer between $1$ and $n$: the number of steps the player who sits on that chair must move clockwise when the bell rings.
 A chair arrangement is valid if each chair will have exactly one player after the bell rings.

-Your task is to find a valid chair arrangement or state that there are no such arrangement.
+Your task is to find a valid chair arrangement or state that there is no such arrangement.

 # Input

 The first line has an integer $t$: the number of tests.

 After this, each test consists of two lines.
 The first line has an integer $n$.
-The second line has integers $s_1,s_2,\dots,s_n$: the numbers in the chairs.
+The second line has integers $s_1,s_2,\dots,s_n$: the numbers on the chairs.

 # Output